rjshoemaker55/my-concierge/README.md

 **or**
  1. Clone the project to your machine
- 2. Run `yarn` or `npm install` to install the necessary dependencies
+ 2. Run `yarn` or `npm install` to install the necessary dependencies.
+(If you're using NPM, please delete the `yarn.lock` file before this step.)
  3. Run `yarn start` or `npm start` and navigate to [http://localhost:5000](http://localhost:5000)`in your browser